 STEP#2: Add the Eggs

 Yes, this cake does call for 5 eggs, which may seem excessive.
-But the eggs are what make this cake so light and airy.
+But the eggs are what makes this cake so light and airy.

 You can get away with 4 eggs but I wouldn’t go less than that if you want the same delicate crumb.
-You see here.
+You see below.